outlearn-content/angular/modules/di.md

 <img src="https://raw.githubusercontent.com/outlearn-content/angular/master/img/guide/concepts-module-injector.png">

-To manage the responsibility of dependency creation, each Angular application has an {@link angular.injector injector}.
-The injector is a
-[service locator](http://en.wikipedia.org/wiki/Service_locator_pattern) that is responsible for construction and lookup of dependencies.
+To manage the responsibility of dependency creation, each Angular application has an injector.
+The injector is a [service locator](http://en.wikipedia.org/wiki/Service_locator_pattern) that is responsible for construction and lookup of dependencies.